 - Be aware of the pheromone content in terms of milligrams per bottle.
 The higher the milligram level, the more concentrated it is.
 Because of this, you really want to make sure not to apply too much of this pheromone.

 - It’s a good idea to test out the pheromone on a certain part of your skin such as your inner wrist to see if it reacts to your skin adversely.
-In addition, consider getting an unscented pheromone if you don’t want to offend the people around you.
+In addition, consider getting an unscented pheromone if you prefer to use your own cologne or perfume.

 By doing adequate research, you’ll have the needed knowledge to help you pick your ideal pheromone, boosting your chances of eliciting your target desired behavior.
-Take a look at our list of the best pheromones.
+Check out my Best Pheromones For Men Page if your ready to change your dating life style.